What is a Corneal ulcer?

 How is Dry eyes diagnosed?
 Does it require many complicated tests?

 Diagnosis of dry eyes is a simple clinic based procedure.
 Doctors at Laxmi Eye Hospital can easily perform minor tests in their clinics which take less than 10 minutes to do.
-Sometimes, the Cornea specialists may advise certain blood tests to determine the cause of dry eyes.
+Sometimes, the Cornea specialists at CORNEA TREATMENT IN MUMBAI may advise certain blood tests to determine the cause of dry eyes.

 Is there a cure for Dry eyes?